 We present the categories to our panel of doctors each year to make certain we’re not leaving out a worthy category.
 New specialties are added as appropriate, with a focus on those that would be most useful for our readers.

 A panel of esteemed physicians reviews the list.
 The panel is anonymous to encourage open discussion regarding the doctors on the list.
 If the panel says that a doctor with a lot of votes is nonetheless not worthy of this recognition because of poor performance or any other reason, we investigate the doctor’s disciplinary history and professional record further.
 If a doctor who is a leader in his or her field did not receive enough votes, the panel can recommend the doctor be added to the list.
 Final decisions are deferred to the editorial staff of D.

 How do you prevent cheating?

-Our online ballot records each voter’s IP address.
+Our online ballot process records each voter’s IP address.
 If we notice a suspicious pattern, we investigate.
-There have been instances where doctors were taken off the list because of ballot stuffing either by the doctor himself or by a doctor’s hospital.
+There have been instances where doctors were taken off the list because of ballot stuffing either by a doctor or by a doctor’s hospital.

 Does D Magazine check the doctors on the list?

 Yes, each doctor is checked against the Texas Medical Board’s database for pending disciplinary action and license status.
-If a doctor is being investigated for pending action or is on license suspension, we remove the doctor from the list.
+If a doctor is being investigated or is on license suspension, we remove the doctor from the list.
 If the doctor has past disciplinary action, we investigate the action and determine whether he or she stays on the list on a case-by-case basis.
-A D fact-checker calls each doctor to verify specialty and correct spelling of his or her name.

 What if I don’t see my doctor on the list?